New Zealand women make record ODI total against Ireland in Dublin

 |Scorecard (external site)

-The White Ferns surpassed their own 21-year record of 455 in the 48th over at the YMCA Sports Club.
+The White Ferns surpassed their own 21-year record of 455 as they secured a 347 run victory in Dublin.

 Skipper Suzie Bates top-scored with 151 from 94 balls as her team also went past England men's mark of 444.